tictools/swapi/README.md

-# RA-SWAPI: May the front be with you
+# RAPPSWAPI: May the front be with you

 ## A React Application prepared to consume SWAPI data